crossplane/crossplane/design/one-pager-merge-jets-proposal.md

 migration tooling from the community-maintained one.
 In either case, the users would see a clear path forward and we'd not waste any efforts by the community.

+Note that we are making two decisions here:
+* There will be a single provider.
+* The single provider will be the classic one and we'll add Terrajet CRDs on top.

-There are several reasons to choose this approach instead of having providers separated by their implementation.
+There are several reasons to choose this approach instead of having providers separated by whether they call APIs directly or use Terrajet.
 Let's take a look at them one by one.

 ### Dependence on Terraform Provider